January 5th, 2018

 I don’t think even Orwell predicted the Newspeak-y confusion over censorship that has become so ubiquitous — “my freedom of speech is infringed upon unless people with views I dislike are made to remain silent; it is censorship when others express certain views”.

 In terms of how many women have actually been pushed away from the tech industry, what is the difference between the 35% of 1990 and the 26% of recent years?
 Accepting the rough 2 million figure, you have to assume that at least 180,000 women are missing from the tech industry.
 But that implies that the 35% was somehow the magically perfect number.
 If you assume that the tech industry should achieve gender parity, as the medical profession has, then there are almost 500,000 women missing from these technical jobs.
-Therefore this issue is much more urgent than the other 3 issues that I mentioned above.
-The productivity hit from missing out on 180,000 (or 500,000?) talented people, is much more significant than the damage I see from having the wrong philosophy regarding security, or version control, or user interfaces.

 Some might argue that we should refrain from action on this issue until more studies are done.
 But the scale of the distortion to the labor market, and the implied loss of productivity, is large enough that we should address this issue with urgency.
 We might not understand every nuance of the situation, but we can certainly take action against the worst abuses.
 We can respond to the situations that have been described by countless individuals, of which I offered an infinitesimal sample above.
 We have a moral obligation to push back against what abuses we see around us.Source